-  Then one day, a neighbor of Andres was murdered in October of 1983.
-In the local newspaper, described how his friend’s house was broken into by a couple of young thugs.
+A neighbor of Andres was murdered in October of 1983.
+The local newspaper described how his friend’s house was broken into by a couple of young thugs.
 The three men were only after money to support their drug habit.
 The police caught the robbers and their pictures were on the front page of the newspaper.
 Andres recognized one of them, a skinhead.
 He was the one of the men in the truck the night of the store fire.
 He did not know that the skinhead was connected to Bill’s organization, but he knew that the two other men who were with him that night at Sam’s had something to do with the organization.
 He knew their names: Colin Sutherland and Greg Peterson.

 While driving to Sam’s grocery store, Roy kept thinking about the case.
 ‘Six years ago, when the crime actually happened no witness came forward.
 Though the city police tried hard to solve it, the case did not go anywhere.
 The only information they could obtain was from Sam and some firemen who put out the flames.’